bazelbuild/bazel/site/docs/install-os-x.md

 For `objc_*` and `ios_*` rule support, you must have Xcode 6.1 or later with iOS SDK 8.1 installed on your system.

-Once XCode is installed you can agree to the license agreement with the following
+Once XCode is installed, you can agree to the license agreement for all users with the following command:
-command:

 ```
 sudo xcodebuild -license accept